xf8b/documentation/docs/xf8bot/commands/info/memberinfo.md

 - Status
 - Roles
 - Avatar URL
-- Joined Discord
+- When they joined Discord
-- Joined server
+- When they joined the server
-- Role Color
+- Role color
-- Is Owner
+- If they are owner
-- Is Bot
+- If they are bot

 ### **Author: Lone Wolf**